jrivera115/team-repo-inst377/README.md

         - Git Bash allows you to make seamless Git integrations and handle backend and file management in one environment
 2. Mac:
    - Github desktop or you can simply use your own bash

 ### Dependencies:

 Nodejs & npm
   1. Download and install: https://nodejs.org/en/download/
   2. Make a working directory for the application, then create a package.json by entering this command on GitBash:
-    ``` npm init ```
+    - ``` npm init ```
-  3. In your working directory: Type on command line or bash: npm install node-fetch –save
+  3. In your working directory, node-fetch is required for fetching APIs from a web page.
+Type on command line or bash:
-    -Node-fetch is required for fetching APIs from a web page.
+  - ```npm install node-fetch –-save ```
-    -– save (should be a double - ) is to save it in your package.json as a dependency
+    -– save is to save it in your package.json as a dependency
-    -Check if you have node and npm installed by doing:
+    - Check if you have node and npm installed by doing:
-      1. node -v
+      ```node -v
-      2. npm -v
+       npm -v ```

 Express
   1. In your directory: Type npm install express –save

 Heroku CLI
-  1. Download Heroku here: https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up.
-You can follow their instruction        setup on this link.
+  1. Download Heroku.
+You can follow their instruction setup on this [link](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up).

 Instructions guide reference: https://scotch.io/tutorials/how-to-deploy-a-node-js-app-to-heroku